yandex/rep/cluster/README.md

 ## Start

-`make start-master`
+`make start-master` -- start master

-`make start-slaves` will start slaves to test
+`make start-slaves` -- start slaves (by number of lines in `cluster.txt`)
-`make test-cluster`

-jupyter with REP will be acccessible by port 8888 of node hosting master instance.
+jupyter with REP will be acccessible by port 8888 of master instance.

 ## Stop